w3c/trace-context/spec/01-abstract.md

 # Problem Statement

 Distributed tracing is a methodology implemented by tracing tools to follow, analyze and debug a transaction across multiple software components.
+Typically, a
-Typically, a trace traverses more than one component which requires it to be uniquely identifiable across all participating systems.
+<a>distributed trace</a> traverses more than one component which requires it to
+be uniquely identifiable across all participating systems.
 Passing along this unique identification is provided by *trace context propagation*.

 Today, trace context propagation is implemented individually by each vendor.
 In multi-vendor environments, this causes interoperability problems, like: